tdjneate/hcc-kings/content/authors/yazhuo-zhou/_index.md

 ---
 # Display name
-title: PhD Student
+title: Yazhuo Zhou
 authors:
-- phd-student-1
+- yazhuo-zhou
 # Is this the primary user of the site?
 superuser: false